ArjunSarkar1/scrapingNews/README.md

 # Scraping News
-- Scarped the top 10 news headlies from a website and sorted them in order
+- Scarped the first 100 news headlies from a website and sorted them in order (latest to outdated)